dpquoc/SuperGarden/README.md

 # SuperGarden
-This is the final project code for the DACN course.
+This is the final project code for the DADN course.

 ## Team project